ICAMS/strucscan/paper/paper.md

 widely used atomistic simulation codes on common scheduling systems.
 The implemented interfaces particularly support the VASP software package [@Kresse-96], [@Kresse-96b], [@Kresse-99] for density-functional theory (DFT) calculations on SunGridEngine [@sge] and slurm [@slurm] scheduler systems.
-With the well-defined and documented interfaces, strucscan can be extended with basic programming skills to further scheduling systems, to further simulation codes and material properties at the atomic scale or to other simulation scales.
+With the well-defined and documented interfaces, strucscan can be extended, with basic programming skills, with additional scheduling systems, simulation codes and material properties at the atomic scale as well as other simulation scales.

 # Statement of need

-The need for high-throughput calculations in computational materials science lead to the development of several workflow managers and high-throughput frameworks ([@pymatgen], [@strucscan], [@atomate], [@pyiron], [@aiida], [@asr]).
+The need for high-throughput calculations in computational materials science have lead to the development of several workflow managers and high-throughput frameworks ([@pymatgen], [@strucscan], [@atomate], [@pyiron], [@aiida], [@asr]).
 These software packages offer numerous features but often require a rather complex infrastructure with, e.g., external workflow managers [@FireWorks] for interaction with compute clusters or SQL databases for storing results.
 Moreover, it is often not straightforward to extend these large software packages and to tailor them for particular needs.
-In many practical cases, the repetitive execution of the tasks does not benefit from a large toolbox of features or from a predefined database concept but rather needs a concise and transparent driver that can be customized to the particular high-throughput task and the specific data management solution.
-Strucscan is a lightweight driver with focus on atomistic simulations and offers the following features:
+In many practical cases, the repetitive execution of the tasks does not benefit from a large toolbox of features, or from a predefined database concept, but rather needs a concise and transparent driver that can be customized to the particular high-throughput task and the specific data management solution. strucscan is a lightweight driver with focus on atomistic simulations and offers the following features:

 - Transparency: lean and lightweight Python code with transparent and robust handling of tasks and infrastructure
 - Dependencies: no external workflow managers or database systems required, only NumPy and ASE [@ase]
 - Customization: straight-forward extension to further tasks and interfaces (simulation codes, schedulers) with only low-level programming experience
 - Pipelining: simple and transparent realization of task sequences and task dependencies
-- Restarts: seamless restart capabilities due to coherent interlinking of workflow organisation and data tree
+- Restarts: seamless restart capabilities due to coherent interlinking of workflow organisation and data-tree
 - Post-processing: customizable post-processing within workflow with results stored in Python dictionaries for further post-processing
-- Data provenance: human-readable data tree with flat hierarchy and storage of all input files for metadata generation
+- Data provenance: human-readable data-tree with flat hierarchy and storage of all input files for metadata generation

-# Strucscan
+# strucscan

 The strucscan framework is based on Python 3.6+ and requires the Atomic Simulation Environment [@ase] and NumPy.
 It is available from a git repository and can be installed from there or with pip.